mumubebe/River-solver/README.md

 <br>
 <img src="https://github.com/papeta/River-solver/blob/master/shoots/ResultView.png" alt="Screenshot"/>
 <br>
 After calculation is a new window will pop up with the solution.
 View the solution in the tree by clicking on an action node.
-By hovering the mouse on a hand the strategy of each specific hand suite is shown.
+By hovering a specific hand the strategy of the hand suite is shown.
 The total EV of the solution on the bottom.
 <br>
 <br>
 <br>
 Example:
 <img src="http://g.recordit.co/WIjmanNDs3.gif" alt="Screenshot"/>

+Note that the first time you run the solver - it will generate a hand file (for approx. 30sec)